Skip to content

 Surface intersection in geometric_surface/base.py uses a non-differentiable Newton's method loop (under torch.no_grad()) to find the intersection point, followed by one differentiable Newton step to enable gradient flow through the intersection.
 Surface refraction implements differentiable vector Snell's law.

-• PSF surrogates — Networks that learn to predict PSFs from lens parameters, replacing ray tracing during training: MLP, MLPConv, Siren, ModulateSiren.
+The deeplens.surrogate subpackage provides neural networks that learn to predict PSFs from lens parameters, replacing ray tracing during training: MLP, MLPConv, Siren, ModulateSiren.
+These are used by PSFNetLens.